Senior Director of Finance

 Compensation & Benefits

-The Population Health Management (PHM) Learning Center is an equal opportunity employer that does not discriminate on the basis of race, color, religion or belief, disability, gender, nationality, ethnicity, sex (including pregnancy, childbirth, or related medical conditions), gender identity or expression, sexual orientation, or any other status protected by law.
-Black, Indigenous, Latinx and other people of color, and LGBTQ+ people are strongly encouraged to apply.
+The PopHealth Learning Center is an equal opportunity employer that does not discriminate on the basis of race, color, religion or belief, disability, gender, nationality, ethnicity, sex (including pregnancy, childbirth, or related medical conditions), gender identity or expression, sexual orientation, or any other status protected by law.
+Black, Indigenous, Latinx and other people of color, and LGBTQIA+ people are strongly encouraged to apply.
 Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
-Please advise in writing of special needs at the time of application.
+Please advise in writing of special needs at the time of application

 The Position

-The Learning Center is seeking an experienced, entrepreneurial, hands-on and strategic Senior Director of Finance to lead the development and management of our financial infrastructure during a pivotal period of transformation and growth.
+The PopHealth Learning Center is seeking an experienced, entrepreneurial, hands-on and strategic Senior Director of Finance to lead the development and management of our financial infrastructure during a pivotal period of transformation and growth.
 This individual will be responsible for building robust systems that ensure transparency, compliance, and long-term financial sustainability.
 They will also play a significant role in fostering a values-driven organizational culture and supporting the Learning Center’s long-term vision.

 This is a unique opportunity to shape the financial infrastructure of a nimble, mission-driven, high impact start-up organization playing a key role in health system transformation in a dynamic time of change and challenge.